-One of the best parts about bullets journaling is that your bullet journal can take whatever shape you need it to.
-As you become comfortable your bullet journal, you’ll probably find that your journal begins to look nothing like the complex and artistic spreads posted on social media (in fact, minimalist bullet journaling is an entire genre of bullet journaling that bucks this trend).
+One of the best parts about bullet journaling is that your bullet journal can take whatever shape you need it to.
+As you become comfortable with your bullet journal, you’ll probably find that your journal begins to look nothing like the complex and artistic spreads posted on social media (in fact, minimalist bullet journaling is an entire genre of bullet journaling that bucks this trend).
 Whether you use a traditional format for bullet journaling or a minimalist format, you’ll probably find yourself re-creating the same basic layouts over and over – in fact, I think this is a key to success in a bullet journal: finding layouts that work for you and replicating them throughout your journal.
 In fact, I list this technique as #1 in my tips for bullet journaling.

 If you found this post, you likely already find yourself here: replicating layouts over and over by longhand copying.

 In this post, I’ll be showing you a simple method for creating a layout stencil.
 To some this may seem like an obvious path towards quickly reproducing pages you love to use in your bullet journal, but I hope for some this will be a new idea, and one that can help your bullet journal work harder for you.

 In this case, I’m setting up a template for a travel journal layout in my bullet journal.
 When I need to reproduce a page multiple times, I use tracing paper to transfer my design onto card stock or plastic template material.
 By creating a template, I can quickly reproduce similar layouts for different pages.

 To create visual interest on your pages even when you are adding the same information and type of content, you can create variations on the layout– such as having stencils marked “TRAVEL-A,” “TRAVEL-B,” etc.